What do a credit report and a pirate have in common, and why are they both so important to leading a financially solvent life?

 What’s on Your Credit Report?

-Your medical debt will also appear, in addition to other public information, such as bankruptcy, foreclosures, and tax liens.
+Your medical debt will also appear, in addition to other public information, such as bankruptcy (which remains for seven to 10 years), foreclosures (which remain for seven years), and collections (which remain for seven years).

 When you apply for a loan, fill out an apartment application, or apply for a new credit card, you authorize the lender to check your credit report.